 CBS announced today that Star Trek: Discovery will premiere on Sunday, September 24th at 8:30pm ET/PT (7:30 CT) on CBS.
-The first episode of Discovery will be broadcast on the CBS Television Network in the U.S. Both it and the second episode will be made available on CBS All Access at 9:30pm that same Sunday.
+The first episode of Discovery will be broadcast on the CBS Television Network in the U.S. The series premiere will also be available on-demand on CBS All Access and the second episode of the series will be available on the service that same night immediately following the broadcast premiere.

 CBS announced the news in an official tweet: